-Sequestered from its African and Indian motherlands some 88 million years ago, Madagascar now subsists as its own standalone destination, famed for its extreme kaleidoscopic wonderland of nature, most of which you can’t find anywhere else in the world.
+Sequestered from its African and Indian motherlands some 88 million years ago, Madagascar now subsists as its own standalone destination.
+It is certainly famed for its nature, most of which you can’t find anywhere else in the world.
 And that’s not an exaggeration.
-Five-percent of all the world’s known animal and plant species can be found here and here alone, with 50-percent of the birds, 80-percent of the flora, 90-percent of the reptiles, and 100-percent of the mammals—including the beloved lemurs—endemic to the island.
+Five-percent of all the world’s known animal and plant species make their home here and here alone.
+Fifty percent of the birds, 80-percent of the flora, 90-percent of the reptiles, and 100-percent of the mammals—including the beloved lemurs— are endemic to the island.
 To call it a naturalist’s paradise is an understatement.
-Many of these stunning creatures can be seen in our Madagascar safaris.
+Many of these stunning creatures can be seen during our Madagascar luxury safaris.

 To the north, the tropical islands, white beaches, and dazzling coral reefs give way to the dry tsingy peaks, limestone forests, and towering Baobabs of the West.
 Around the capital of Antananarivo, lovingly referred to as “Tana”, the Highlands region is reduced to lush rice paddies in a matter of miles, only to reveal the hike-inducing woodlands and hidden streams to the East and mystical tombs and pristine tribal reserves to the South.
-In Madagascar, there are national parks that see at most 100 visitors per year, resorts so remote they require a private plane or boat to reach them, and days of endless sunshine to the envy of most tropical islands.
+In Madagascar, there are national parks that see at most 100 visitors per year.
+Indeed, some resorts are so remote they require a private plane or boat to reach them.
+Madagascar enjoys days of endless sunshine to the envy of most tropical islands.
 It is the land of secluded and sometimes mind-boggling adventure.

-Contact Ker & Downey to customize one of our luxury Madagascar holidays and to extract the most luxury and nuance out of this provocative island.
+Contact Ker & Downey to customize one of our luxury Madagascar holidays and especially to extract the most luxury and nuance out of this provocative island.